-- A. The LAFCO General Counsel shall be appointed by the Commission and shall serve at the pleasure of the Commission. - B. LAFCO legal counselshall: - 1.
-Attendall meetings of the Commission; - 2.
-Give all requested advice on legal matters; and - 3.
-Represent the Commission in legal actions unless the Commission
+- A. The LAFCO General Counsel shall be appointed by the Commission and shall serve at the pleasure of the Commission. - B. LAFCO General Counsel shall: - 1.
+Attend all meetings of the Commission. - 2.
+Give all requested advice on legal matters. - 3.
+Represent the Commission in legal actions unless the Commission specifically makes other arrangements.